davheld/driving_public_wiki_fork/Software-installation.md

 The only tested system for running software is currently 64-bit Ubuntu 12.04.
 In general it should build on most *NIX distributions with the appropriate libraries and tools installed.
 It should even work in and Mac OSX.
 Note that you will need proper 3D graphics / hardware acceleration to be able to run rviz, the visualization software.

+In particular, it will not work with Ubuntu 14.04 and older!

 # Setup

 ## ROS

 We currently use ROS Hydro.
+The code won't work with any other version of ROS.

 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu precise main" > /etc/apt/sources.list.d/ros-latest.list'